Your ALS doctor or care team can help you determine

 If participants are not already taking either medication, then they are not allowed to start riluzole or edaravone therapy during the trial.

-PB/TURSO is an investigational drug, also known as AMX0035.
-PB/TURSO is a combination of sodium phenylbutyrate (PB) and taurursodiol (also called ursodoxicoltaurine; TURSO).
+AMX0035 is an oral, fixed-dose combination of sodium phenylbutyrate (PB) and taurursodiol (also called ursodoxicoltaurine; TURSO).
+AMX0035 is an investigational drug, also known as PB and TURSO.

 Am I potentially eligible?